 Kalimbula (Ceramic Sansula)

-The Kalimbula is a new kalimba from Hands on Drums in Germany consisting of the 9-note hardware from a Sansula, mounted on a wooden face, with a ceramic body, including an optional piezo-electric pickup and an optical dynamic mic, both accessible with a 1/4 inch jack.
+The Kalimbula is a new kalimba from Hands on Drums in Germany consisting of the 9-note hardware from a Sansula, mounted on a wooden face, with a ceramic body, including a piezo-electric pickup accessible with a 1/4 inch jack.

 The ceramic body has one large sound hole on the bottom and two medium-sized sound holes on the sides.
 You get a deep wah-wah sound by covering and uncovering the sound holes.
 More subtle players can cover and uncover the two side holes with two or three of their fingers.
 Brute force players like me can lift and lower the instrument to uncover and cover the bottom sound hole.
 Excellent players can probably do both to get the deepest wah of all.